Visit our pharmacy finder and enter your ZIP code to locate a network pharmacy near you.

 Examples of autoimmune diseases are rheumatoid arthritis, Type 1 diabetes and multiple sclerosis.
 Rheumatoid arthritis is a chronic inflammatory illness.
 It affects many joints like those in the hands and feet.
 Multiple sclerosis is a disease where the immune system eats away at the cover that protects your nerves.
 Type 1 diabetes stops your pancreas from making insulin.
 Your body needs insulin to manage blood sugar.

-“If the pupils are not working right, that could be a sign of an aneurism,” Dr. Iwach says.
-An aneurysm is a weak spot in the wall of a main vein.
+An aneurysm is a weak spot in the wall of an artery.
 It looks like a little balloon.
 This bulge can press on nearby tissue and nerves, causing one of the pupils to be larger.
 Other eye signs include a drooping eyelid, pain above or behind the eye or double vision.

 When you take charge of your eye health, you can take charge of your health overall.
 So go ahead and schedule your eye exam today.

-*FOR HIGH BLOOD PRESSURE AND PARTS OF THE EYE SOURCE: Mukamal R. American Academy of Ophthalmology.
+*FOR HIGH BLOOD PRESSURE AND CANCER: Mukamal R. American Academy of Ophthalmology.
 20 surprising health problems an eye exam can catch.
-January 19, 2023.
-Accessed April 10, 2024.
+April 17, 2025.
+Accessed April 3, 2026.

 2956713-15-01